SuperPowerPlumber/pi.js/README.md

 ### `pijs.player._id`
 Your player identifier.
 Depends on your IP address.
 ### `pijs.player.id`
 Your temporary identifier.
-Changes after each rejoining the gane.
+Changes after each rejoining the game.
+### Changing your name.